Patience

 They’re nowhere to be spotted.

-The authors to these three have been lost in the mists of time:
+The authors of the following six have been lost in the mists of time:

 The soldiers of our Queen